SilentStreamer/seek-automation/README.md

  - For custom logic beyond the actor's capabilities, modify the `run()` method in `application_pipeline/job_application_pipeline.py`.

 ## Optional Arguments
- - `--resume_txt:` Custom resume text path
  - `--resume_pdf`: Custom resume PDF path
  - `--config_file`: Custom config file path
  - `--cover_letter_path`: Custom cover letter save location
  - `--smtp_protocol`: Custom SMTP server
  - `--australian_language`: Toggle Australian English e.g prompt llm to convert ize words to ise (default: True)
+ - `--model`: The openai model you wish to use

 ## Notes
  - Ensure your mail account has secure app access enabled or app-specific passwords configured.
- - Applications are tracked in `application_materials/applied.csv` to avoid sending duplicates.
+ - Applications are tracked in `application_pipeline/application_materials/applied.csv` to avoid sending duplicates.
  - Using other llms official APIs such as Openai or Claude would likely improve performance such as speed & higher quality responses.